 Don’t feel bad about asking someone in your network for the referral.
 Most people are happy to help.
 In fact, many people even get employee referral bonuses if they refer a candidate that gets hired.
 Employee referral programs are a benefit both for job seekers and current employees.
 Job seekers improve their odds of getting the job and employees have an opportunity to make additional money as well as help out their network.

-How to Ask For a Referral For a Job
+How to Ask Someone to Refer You For A Job

-How you ask for a referral for a job depends on how well you know the person.
+How to ask someone for a job referral depends on how well you know the person.
 If you know them well, you’re likely in luck.
 They’re able to speak to how qualified you are as a candidate and can speak to you as a person.
 But, understand that not everyone feels comfortable referring someone to a job.
 Always give someone an out, stating that you completely understand if they don’t feel comfortable doing so.

 When you ask for a job referral, the more specific you are the better.
-Share which job you are interested in and provide the link to that job posting.
+Tell your referral the exact job you want and include a link to that job posting.
 That way, if the employee needs more information to refer you, like a job ID, they can get it from that posting.
 If you don’t know what job to apply to ask to meet with that person first.
 Have a discussion about what types of roles you’re interested in.
 Ask questions to help narrow down what departments to research more.
 Lastly, share that you’ll look at current job openings and ask if they will refer you if you find one you want to apply to.

-When you are asking for a referral, don’t ask someone to do your work for you.
+When you ask someone for a referral for a job, don’t ask someone to do your work for you.
 Vaguely asking someone to keep their ears open if they hear of anything is unlikely to result in an opportunity.
 Especially in large companies, unless an opening opens up on their team it’s unlikely they’ll hear of most job openings.

 Process of Getting Referred To A Job